-When the vehicle is equipped with a periodically regenerating system as defined in Regulation No. 83, 06 series of amendments, Annex 13: Emissions test procedure for a vehicle equipped with a periodically regenerating system:
+When the vehicle is equipped with a periodically regenerating system as defined in Annex 13:

 - 6.6.9.1.
 The provisions of Annex 13 shall apply for the purposes of particulate mass measurements only and not particle number measurements. - 6.6.9.2.
 For particulate mass sampling during a test in which the vehicle undergoes a scheduled regeneration, the filter face temperature shall not exceed 192 °C. - 6.6.9.3.
 For particulate mass sampling during a test when the regenerating device is in a stabilized loading condition (i.e. the vehicle is not undergoing a regeneration), it is recommended that the vehicle has completed > 1/3 of the mileage between scheduled regenerations or that the periodically regenerating device has undergone equivalent loading off the vehicle.